AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 ---
 title: Event Forwarding Secrets
-description: Learn how to configure secrets in the Data Collection UI to authenticate to your event forwarding properties.
+description: Learn how to configure secrets in the Data Collection UI to authenticate to endpoints used in event forwarding properties.
 ---
 # Event forwarding secrets